b3cking/danubius.io/_posts/2022-03-16-input-validation-is-mandatory.md

 {% include image.html src="/images/input-validation-15.png" alt="Command call from admin interface" %}

 We see that the param is a direct POST parameter.
 Now start a ``netcat`` listener on the previously configured IP and port (10.9.125.225:1234 in my case).
 If it runs, we should call that "jpg" from the modules directory with relative path.
 We are pretty sure that the OS is a Linux or other NIX-based system, because it answers ICMP pings and nmap base scans.
-(Microsoft firewall denies every ICMP request by default.)
+(Microsoft firewall drops every ICMP request by default.)

 {% include image.html src="/images/input-validation-16.png" alt="Root access to the server" %}

-The connection was successful, we have **root shell** to the server now, and we didn't even need to handle the jpeg situation, backend was able to call a jpg directly.
-Good enough.
-The room's input validation was way below average, and the NodeJS shouldn't be run as root, but it still shows us the importance of input validation.
+The connection was successful, we have **root shell** to the server now, and we didn't even need to handle the jpeg situation, backend was able to call a jpg directly. *Good* enough.
+The room's input validation was way below average, and the Nginx/NodeJS shouldn't be run as root, but it still shows us the importance of input validation.

+## Lessons learned

-Sanitize every single user input, and handle those with proper care.
+Sanitize every single user input, and handle those with proper care on both client and server side.
+Do not assume anything, check and test those values!